 If you’re headed off to college soon, you probably feel as though there are a million things you need to do and remember.
 The good news is that everyone else is in the exact same situation that you are.
 It’s not as though you’re going to arrive and find yourself surrounded by a bunch of freshmen who are completely prepared in a way that you’re not.
 It’s going to be all new for nearly everyone, so you can relax about standing out as the one person who doesn’t know what they’re doing.
-At the same time, there are several things you can do to help you get ready.
+At the same time, there are several things you can do to help you get ready, and companies as A Research Guide even make different researches on such topics.

 Go to Orientation